andbardii/andbardii/README.md

 💻 I have always wanted to work in digital and I based my training on this belief.
 In the coming years I want to continue to train and research new technologies with which to test myself, aware of the challenge undertaken by choosing to become a programmer.

-🗣️ I have so many passions like technology, innovation, creative design, travel or finance, looking for a place to share my interests I found in LinkedIn the ideal platform and for a year now I publish short content of all kinds here on my profile.
+🗣️ I have so many passions like technology, innovation, creative design, travel or finance, looking for a place to share my interests I found in LinkedIn the ideal platform and for a year now I publish short content of all kinds on my profile.

 🦾 The soft skills I can count on are a collaborative personality, a great spirit of adaptation and the certainty of being 100% involved in what I do.